rflperry/rflperry.github.io/_pages/quotes.md

 * "At one time I asked how many Merkavas had been produced, and I was told that this information was classified.
 I found it amusing, because there was a serial number on each tank chassis." -- Colonel Trevor Dupuy
 * "When solving a problem of interest, do not solve a more general problem as an intermediate step." -- Vladimir Vapnik
 * "a private library is not an ego-boosting appendage but a research tool.
 Read books are far less valuable than unread ones ...
 Indeed, the more you know, the larger the rows of unread books.
 Let us call this collection of unread books an antilibrary." -- Nassim Taleb (from The Black Swan)
+* "Think of my edits as stochastic gradient descent, the key word is stochastic." -- DW